uber/cadence/docs/10_quick_start.md

 ('export CADENCE_CLI_SHOW_STACKS=1' to see stack traces)
 ```
 Oops, Cadence doesn't let to create workflow with the same ID.
 But there are use cases when it is desired.
 For example there is a need to reexecute the workflow for whatever reason.
 This is achieved by specifying a special flag _Workflow ID Reuse Policy_.
-The value of 1 means AllowDuplicate:
+The value of 1 means `AllowDuplicate`:
 ```bash
 > docker run --network=host --rm ubercadence/cli:master --do test-domain workflow start  --workflowidreusepolicy 1 --workflow_id "HelloCadence1" --tasklist HelloWorldTaskList --workflow_type HelloWorld::sayHello --execution_timeout 3600 --input \"Cadence\"
 Started Workflow Id: HelloCadence1, run Id: 37a740e5-838c-4020-aed6-1111b0689c38